McLeodMoores/xl4j/docs/settings.md

 ![Settings (VM Options)](https://github.com/McLeodMoores/xl4j/blob/master/docs/images/settings-vm-options.PNG "The settings dialog (VM options)")

 The VM Options tab allows you to easily specify options that are passed directly to the Java Virtual Machine.
-A range of commonly used and useful options have been made avialable to save the developer from having to look up the options.
+A range of commonly used and useful options have been made available to save the developer from having to look up the options.
 These options are:
  * Turn JVMTI debugging support on and off, which is used by Java debuggers and profiling tools to interact with the JVM.
    It should be turned off in normal operation as it has a performance penalty.
  * Check JNI calls - this performs extra checks on JNI calls.
 It can be disabled in normal operation.